A Simple Algorithm for Consistent Query Answering under Primary Keys: Introduction

 For both "self-join-free" and "path queries" the cases where the certain answering problem is expressible in \fo is also characterized in~\cite{DBLP:conf/pods/KoutrisOW21,DBLP:journals/tods/KoutrisW17}.
 In fact, our boundedness results use their characterizations.

-Recently, the dichotomy "conjecture" has been prove for queries with two atoms~\cite{ourPODS} and for ``rooted tree-queries''~\cite{DBLP:journals/corr/abs-2310-19642}.
-Certain answers in the polynomial cases for two-atom queries is computed using a combination of our fixpoint algorithm and bipartite matching.
+Recently, the dichotomy "conjecture" has been proved for queries with two atoms~\cite{ourPODS} and for ``rooted tree-queries''~\cite{DBLP:journals/corr/abs-2310-19642}.
+Certain answers for two-atom queries in the polynomial time cases is computed using a combination of our fixpoint algorithm and bipartite matching. {Bipartite matching hardness has also been obtained for the consistent query answering problem in the presence of key constraints~\cite[Lemma 6.4]{DBLP:conf/pods/KoutrisW20} or in the presence of negated atoms~\cite{DBLP:conf/pods/KoutrisW18}. }